WalletWasabi/WasabiDoc/docs/why-wasabi/GainingPrivacyWasabi.md

 ---
 {
-  "title": "Gaining Privacy with Wasabi Wallet for Bitcoin transactions", "description": "An explanation of how Wasabi Wallet is able to give privacy to its users with references to the technology used."
+  "title": "Gaining Privacy with Wasabi Wallet for Bitcoin transactions", "description": "An explanation of how Wasabi Wallet is able to give privacy to its users while adding references to the technology behind it.
+This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
 }
 ---